Asymmetry of Frequency Distribution in Power Systems: Sources, Estimation, Impact and Control: Case Study

 \section{Case Study}

-To analyse the statistical properties of the frequency we run long-term time-domain simulations, namely 48h, based on SDAEs \cite{6547228}.
-For each scenario, Table \ref{tab:param} provides relevant information on setup and controllers whereas Table \ref{tab:results} shows simulation results.
-The results shown in the remainder of this section are obtained using the IEEE 9-bus system, adapted for the various considered scenarios.
-All simulations are solved with software tool Dome \cite{6672387}.
+To analyse the statistical properties of the frequency we run long-term time-domain simulations, namely 48h, based on the SDAE model \eqref{eq:xeq}-\eqref{eq:neq}.
+All simulations are solved with the software tool Dome \cite{6672387}.
+The results shown in this section are obtained using the IEEE 9-bus system, adapted for the various considered scenarios for a comprehensive evaluation of the different sources of asymmetry.
+A short description of each scenario is provided below.
+Table~\ref{tab:param} provides relevant information on setup and controllers and Table~\ref{tab:results} shows simulation results for each scenario.